 We talk about Stevie Wonder’s first hit and why you can hear someone shouting “what key?
 What key?” in the background, the mystery of Smokey Robinson’s failure to get a hit with the Supremes and we finally get to England and talk about the Beatles and the Rolling Stones and the revolution they triggered and would bring to America in 1964.

-We’re nearing the end of our first series as Ed’s book stops at the end of 1963.
+We’re nearing the end of our first series as Ed’s History of Rock & Roll part 1 stops at the end of 1963.
 He’s working on the sequel now and it’ll be out in 2019.
 But for now we’ve got so much to talk about on 1963 that we’re splitting it into two episodes.